yarnovo/unreal-engine-knowledge-graph-mcp/README_EN.md

 ### search_concept_relations

-Search related concepts and relationships for a specified concept.
+Search related concepts and relationships for a specified concept with bilingual Chinese-English support.

 **Use Cases:**
 - 🎯 **Concept Learning Expansion**: "I want to learn about Blueprint System, what related concepts exist?"